hummbl-dev/engine-ops/docs/engine-ops-overview-technical.md

 For additional help, consult the relevant README files or open an issue in the repository.

+## Expanded Troubleshooting & FAQ (Draft)

+To further support users, Engine-Ops will expand troubleshooting and FAQ coverage:

+- **Detailed troubleshooting guides:**
+  - Step-by-step solutions for common setup, build, test, and deployment errors.
+  - Environment validation scripts and checklists for OS, hardware, and dependencies.
+  - Diagnostic commands and log file locations for rapid issue resolution.

+- **Advanced FAQ topics:**
+  - How to resolve cloud credential and network issues.
+  - Best practices for agent extensibility and plugin registration.
+  - Security, compliance, and audit troubleshooting.
+  - How to interpret telemetry, metrics, and audit logs.

+- **Pre-integration checks:**
+  - Automated preflight checks before enabling new integrations or marketplace connections.
+  - Compatibility matrix for supported tools and platforms.
+  - Guidance for reporting issues and requesting new integrations.

+This section will be expanded with scripts, checklists, and troubleshooting scenarios as development progresses.

 ## Order of Operations for Agentic Workflows

 Engine-Ops agents should follow this recommended sequence to ensure context-aware, policy-compliant, and traceable operations: